 - No credit review

-- No debt ratio evaluations.
+- No debt-to-income ratio evaluations.

 Not all mortgage lenders offer USDA loans, so be prepared to shop around to find a suitable lender with the best interest rates.

 - Must have a current USDA direct or guaranteed.

 - Must be current on loan for 12 months prior before refinancing.